Everything media outlets need to know when reporting about the Court.

 Journalists play an important role in helping the public understand our work.
 Open justice is a fundamental principle of a fair trial.
 This page has been designed to help members of the media report fairly and accurately.

-All media enquiries (including submitting a Media Request Form, interview requests and feedback) should be emailed to the Media and Communications Team: firstname.lastname@example.org.
+All media enquiries (including interview requests and feedback) should be made to:

 All journalists are required to follow the Media Guidelines, which were written to:

-The guidelines include our media policy, including the circumstances in which journalists can use electronic equipment in court, and information about access to files and documents and provisions of sentences and judgments.
+The guidelines contains our media policy, which includes the circumstances in which journalists can use electronic equipment in court, and information about access to files and documents and provisions of sentences and judgments.

 There is always a presumption in favour of an open and transparent court.
 Sometimes, however, the interests of justice require certain information not be published or disclosed.
 It is important to note the operation of the guidelines is always subject to the exercise of judicial discretion.
 Each of our judges has the power to regulate the proceedings of their court.